ExcelFunctions.net

 Note that, in the example above, the [basis] argument is omitted, and therefore takes the default value of 0 (US (NASD) 30/360 basis).

-Further examples of the Excel Accrint function can be found on the Microsoft Office website.
+Further examples of the Excel Accrint function are provided on the Microsoft Office website.

 Accrint Function Errors